£160k restoration in Walled Garden

 Allison, also managing director of the hotel, said: “The Glasshouse and Edible Garden will be a place to inspire people who share my passion for horticulture, cookery and floristry.”

-Several new jobs, apprenticeship and volunteer opportunities have been created, working alongside Wynyard’s gardening team.
+Several new jobs, apprenticeships and volunteer opportunities have been created, working alongside Wynyard’s gardening team.

 This third phase of The Garden’s project is part of a bigger, £6million investment and took six months to complete, with an orchard and lawns of English lavender.